nu108/AWS_cloud_computing/AWS_W1/READMEaws.md

-what is cloud computing ?
+# What is cloud computing ?
 Cloud computing is the on-demand delivery of IT resources over the Internet

-History of cloud computing.
+# History of cloud computing.
 ![cloud.PNG](..%2F..%2F..%2F..%2FDownloads%2Fcloud.PNG)

-What can you do with cloud computing ?
+# What can you do with cloud computing ?

 - Hosts websites & web applications
 - Store and back up data